tgteacher/big-data-analytics-course/README.md

-# Instructions for the laboratory sessions of the Big Data Analytics
-  course at Concordia University (SOEN 498 / 691)
+# Lab sessions of the Big Data Analytics course at Concordia University (SOEN 498 / 691)

 # How to get a pdf